tig/winprint/docs/users-guide.md

     }
 ```

-For associating file extentions with a particular programming language using the `text/code` Content Type Engine see below.
+For associating file extensions with a particular programming language using the `text/code` Content Type Engine see below.

-The `out-winprint` paramter `-ContentTypeEngine` overrides content type and language detection.
+The `out-winprint` parameter `-ContentTypeEngine` overrides content type and language detection.

 ## Language Associations